MoseGuerini/boneage_regression/README.md

 | `dense_depth`     |  1, 3, 5        |
 | `dropout_rate`    |  0.1, 0.2, 0.3  |

-## Classes
-In order to improve readability by performing encapsulation we build up two classes: one to handle data and another to handle the model.
-- Data: this class is designed to combine each image with its label, discard images without labels and viceversa and perform preprocessing (this function could be deactivated);
-- Model: on the other hand this class takes input data and train a model (whose hyperparameters can also be searched).

 # Results
 We conclude showing an exemple of the output images provided by our code.
 - Learning Curves recorded for one fold: